-- our views as to potential future results of our ongoing commercialization efforts in the U.S. with respect to ZULRESSO[TM] (brexanolone) injection which is approved in the U.S. for the treatment of postpartum depression, or PPD; - our planned clinical and regulatory activities with respect to zuranolone (SAGE-217) in the treatment of major depressive disorder, or MDD, and PPD and related timelines, and our statements regarding the potential for zuranolone in those indications and in additional indications, including our view of the potential product profile and treatment paradigm impact for zuranolone, if successfully developed and approved; - our plans for development of our other product candidates in the central nervous system, or CNS, disorders we discuss in this Quarterly Report, and potentially in other indications, and expected timelines for our planned activities; - our ability, within the expected time frames, to initiate clinical trials and non-clinical studies of existing or future product candidates, including pivotal clinical trials, and to successfully complete and announce the results of ongoing or future clinical trials; - our plans and potential outcomes with respect to interactions with regulatory authorities and other research and development activities; - our plans for and potential outcomes of business development efforts; - our plans and expectations with respect to the potential development of any product or product candidate for markets outside the U.S.; - our estimates regarding the level of expenses we may incur in connection with our activities; use of cash and projected cash on hand at any given timepoint; timing of future cash needs; capital requirements; sources of future financings; and our ability to obtain additional financing when needed to fund future operations; - our expectations with respect to the availability of supplies of ZULRESSO and our product candidates, and the expected performance of our third-party manufacturers; - our ability to obtain and maintain intellectual property protection for our proprietary assets and other forms of exclusivity relevant to our business; - the estimated number of patients with diseases or disorders of interest to us; the potential size of the market for ZULRESSO in PPD and for our product candidates in the indications we are studying or plan to study; the potential for ZULRESSO as a treatment for PPD and current or future product candidates, if successfully developed and approved, for the indications and in the markets for which they are approved; and our ability to serve those markets; - the potential for success of competing products that are or become available for PPD or MDD or any of the other indications that we are pursuing or may pursue in the future with our products and our product candidates; - the potential risk of loss of key scientific or management personnel; - our views as to the potential impact of the COVID-19 pandemic, including mitigation efforts and economic effects, on our business, results of operation, activities and on any of the foregoing statements; and
+- our views as to potential future results of our ongoing commercialization efforts in the U.S. with respect to ZULRESSO® (brexanolone) CIV injection, which is approved in the U.S. for the treatment of postpartum depression, or PPD; - our planned clinical and regulatory activities with respect to zuranolone (SAGE-217) for the treatment of major depressive disorder, or MDD, and PPD and related timelines, and the potential for zuranolone in those indications and in additional indications, including our view of the potential product profile and treatment paradigm impact for zuranolone, if successfully developed and approved: - our plans for development of our other product candidates for the treatment of central nervous system, or CNS, diseases and disorders, and potentially for other indications, and expected timelines for our planned development activities; - our ability, within the expected time frames, to initiate clinical trials and non-clinical studies of existing or future product candidates, including pivotal clinical trials, and to successfully complete and announce the results of ongoing or future clinical trials; - our plans and potential outcomes with respect to interactions with regulatory authorities and other research and development activities; - our plans for and potential outcomes of business development efforts; - our plans and expectations with respect to the potential development of any product or product candidate for markets outside the U.S.: - our estimates regarding the level of expenses we may incur in connection with our activities; use of cash and projected cash on hand at any given timepoint; timing of future cash needs; capital requirements; sources of future financings; and our ability to obtain additional financing when needed to fund future operations; - our expectations with respect to the availability of supplies of ZULRESSO and our product candidates, and the expected performance of our third-party manufacturers; - our ability to obtain and maintain intellectual property protection for our proprietary assets and other forms of exclusivity relevant to our business; - the estimated number of patients with diseases or disorders of interest to us; the potential size of the market for ZULRESSO in PPD and for our product candidates in the indications we are studying or plan to study; the potential for ZULRESSO as a treatment for PPD and current or future product candidates, if successfully developed and approved, for the indications and in the markets for which they are approved; and our ability to serve those markets; - the potential for success of competing products that are or become available for PPD or MDD or any of the other indications that we are pursuing or may pursue in the future with our products and our product candidates; - the potential loss of key scientific or management personnel;